Linuxfabrik/monitoring-plugins/check-plugins/logfile/README.md

 on the number of matches found.
 Reads the file backwards from the end and supports Icinga acknowledgement integration to suppress repeated alerts for known issues.
-Configurable alarm duration limits how long matches trigger alerts.
+Configurable alarm duration limits how long matches trigger alerts. `--filename` accepts time macros, so logfiles whose name contains the current date (Laravel `laravel-YYYY-MM-DD.log`, Windows `YYYYMMDD.log`, etc.) can be monitored directly.
+Read offset and pending matches carry over when the filename changes on the next day, no wrapper script needed.
 Requires root or sudo.

 options:
   -h, --help            show this help message and exit